 The New York City department store windows are magical.
 They start unveiling as early as November 10th!
-The old standbys are Macy’s Herald Square (34th Street between 6th and 7th Avenues), Lord and Taylor on 5th at 38th Street (massively scaled back for 2018 as the store is closing), and Saks on 5th and 49th will feature Frozen 2 and on November 25 Elsa herself, Idina Menzel will perform for the crowds!
+The old standbys are Macy’s Herald Square (34th Street between 6th and 7th Avenues) with the 2019 theme “Believe in the Wonder,” with a November 21 reveal.
+Saks on 5th and 49th will feature Frozen 2 and on November 25 Elsa herself, Idina Menzel will perform for the crowds!
 They also have a nightly lightshow on the Saks building.
 Bloomingdale’s at 60th and Lexington will have a theme of “Out of This World” and will unveil on November 22 with a performance from John Legend.
-Tiffany’s on 5th, Bergdof Goodman at 5th and 57th Street have also put on a show in past years.
-The window displays are a distinctly New York thing, where you can be transported to old time NYC, meet the newest character Sunny the Snowpal, or look at the highest of high fashion.
-This year’s Macy’s windows are unveiled on November 15th, so even a pre-Thanksgiving visit will allow you to see them!
+Tiffany’s on 5th and Bergdorf Goodman at 5th and 57th Street have also put on a show in past years.
+The window displays are a distinctly New York thing, where you can be transported to old time NYC, or look at the highest of high fashion.

 Ride a train to the New York Transit Museum’s Holiday Train Show

 Maybe your travel plans bring you into Grand Central Terminal (42nd Street and Park Avenue)?
 While you’re there, check out the New York Transit Museum’s Holiday Train Show.
-The 17th annual display is open from November 21 – February 23.
+The 18th annual display is open from November 21 – February 23.
 There will also be a holiday fair with vendors every day until Christmas Eve.

 Take a walk through Central Park

 Are you heading toward Central Park instead?
 The park has some events like a guided holiday walking tour and a marionette show, “Yeti, Set, Snow!”.
 Wollman Rink and Lasker Rink are open daily for public skate.
 The iconic horse and carriage rides are available at Central Park South between 5th and 6th.
 Would you rather view animals than ride them?
-The Central Park Zoo is open daily from 10 AM – 4:30 PM.
+The Central Park Zoo is open daily from 10 AM – 5:30 PM.

 Choo choo over to the New York Botanical Garden’s Holiday Train